 All activities performed during normal ECU Startup are being performed.
 The RTE part of each partition is started, BSW resources are initialised, OS-Applications are set up, etc. These activities are the normal start-up activities of the ECU.
 P_ACTIVE APPLICATION_ACCESSIBLE Partition running normally.
 In this state, the partition adheres to the overall ECU state.
 The partition remains in the P_ACTIVE state also while the Protection Hook is executed as a result of a protection violation.
 Upon entry into this state, the following needs to be done: • RTE performs actions necessary to start partition execution (init runnables, activating schedule tables, etc.).
 P_TERMINATING APPLICATION_RESTARTING Partition is being terminated.
 In this state, some of the following actions may have to be performed: Report to DEM.
 Note that this is suggested to be done by the Protection Hook or the caller of TerminateApplication(), not by the OSRestartTask.
 OS-Application is in the state APPLICATION_RESTARTING.
 Access from other OS-Applications to resources in the terminating OS-Application is not allowed by the OS.
-Issue RUN request to EcuM such that EcuM can remain in the RUN state.
-While a partition is in this state, the ECU must not be shut down.
+Avoid shutdown, sleep, or reset of the ECU by requesting a certain mode to EcuM-Fixed or to the BswM.
+While a partition is in this state, the

+ECU must not be shut down.
 Notify COM to stop communication for relevant signals.
 Issue "No Communication" to ComM on behalf of the partition.
 Stop relevant supervised entities in WdgM (according to configuration).
 Invalidate relevant NvM-blocks (according to configuration).
 Cancel pending jobs in the NvM on relevant NvM blocks (according to configuration).
 Notify relevant CDDs that the partition is terminated such that they can perform necessary clean-up.
 Notify IOHW abstraction layer that the partition is terminated, such that appropriate actions can be taken.
 RTE shall ensure communication consistency (Section 10.3.5).
 The RTE shall not activate any tasks in a terminating partition.
 Trigger transition of the partition to the P_TERMINATED state.
 Trigger transition of the OS-Application to the APPLICATION_TERMINATED state.
 P_TERMINATED APPLICATION_TERMINATED Partition is terminated and will no longer execute any SW-Cs until the ECU is reset.
 RTE ensures communication consistency (Section 10.3.5).
 P_RESTARTING APPLICATION_RESTARTING The partition is being restarted and will return to the P_ACTIVE state when finished.
-66 of 79 D Lent ID 378: AUTOSAR FXP Application evel From Handling